I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wsk/ns-wsk-_wsk_provider_characteristics.md

 } WSK_PROVIDER_CHARACTERISTICS, *PWSK_PROVIDER_CHARACTERISTICS;
 ````

-## -struct-fields
+## Members

-### -field HighestVersion
+            `HighestVersion`

             The highest version of the WSK
-     <a href="netvista.network_programming_interface">Network Programming Interface
+     <a href="https://docs.microsoft.com/en-us/windows-hardware/drivers/network/network-programming-interface">Network Programming Interface
      (NPI)</a> that is supported by the WSK subsystem.

-### -field LowestVersion
+            `LowestVersion`

             The lowest version of the WSK NPI that is supported by the WSK subsystem.

-## -remarks
+    ## Remarks
         When a
     <a href="..\wsk\nf-wsk-wskcaptureprovidernpi.md">WskCaptureProviderNPI</a> call fails
     with status code STATUS_NOINTERFACE, the WSK application can use a call to
     <a href="..\wsk\nf-wsk-wskqueryprovidercharacteristics.md">